kontakta39/BookWebStore-ASP.NET-Core/README.md

 - **Guest**: All newly registered users are assigned the Guest role by default.
 Can write and edit reviews, and place orders.
 - **Moderator**: Can edit certain fields of Books and Blogs.
 Can also write reviews and place orders.
 - **Administrator**: Can create Genres, Authors, Books, and Blogs.
 Can edit and delete Blogs and Books.
 Can also write reviews and place orders.
-- **Master Admin (kontakta39)**: Has all administrator privileges.
+- **Master Admin (kontakta39 / demoadmin)**: Has all administrator privileges.
 Can additionally change roles of other users.
 Stored in the database as an Administrator.

 ---